Rejuvenation Biotechnology 2014

 Parkinson's Disease Session

-Senescence and the Aging Brain - Julie Andersen
+Senescence and the Aging Brain

 As a renowned expert on Parkinson’s disease, Dr. Andersen is pursuing a wide array of leads toward treatments for this complex neurodegenerative disorder.

-Negotiating the Mine Field in the Quest for a Parkinson’s Disease Cell Therapy - Jeanne Loring
+Negotiating the Mine Field in the Quest for a Parkinson's Disease Cell Therapy

 Jeanne Loring's research team focuses on largescale analysis of genomics and epigenetics of human pluripotent stem cells (hPSCs) and their derivatives, in order to ensure the quality and safety of these cells for clinical use.

-Developing Meaningful Therapeutic Strategies for Alzheimer’s and Parkinson’s Diseases - Dale Schenk
+Developing Meaningful Therapeutic Strategies for Alzheimer's and Parkinson's Diseases

 Dr. Schenk has pioneered the immunotherapeutic approaches for the treatment of amyloidosis, as exemplified for Alzheimer's disease, Parkinson’s disease and light chain (AL) Amyloidosis.